batden/equivoke/README.md

 or to uninstall this ecosystem from Ubuntu.

-Please refer to the script comments for hints and additional information.
+Please refer to the scripts comments for hints and additional information.

 > [!NOTE]
 > It may be useful to keep a record of the pre-existing system status before proceeding with the installation.